mohebifar/vidact/README.md

 # Vidact

 Vidact compiles your React source codes to VanillaJS code with **No Virtual DOM** ™️.
-It is similar to Svelte, but unlike [Svelte](https://svelte.dev/), Vidact is not a "language" and does not introduce a new syntax.
-It takes in pure JavaScript (or JSX to be accurate) and outputs JavaScript.
+It is similar to Svelte, but unlike [Svelte](https://svelte.dev/), Vidact does not introduce a new syntax.
+It takes in pure JavaScript (JSX) and outputs JavaScript.

-It currently is in alpha phase and has known limitations.
-It does not fully comply with React's behaviour in some edge cases, and probably never will, but the goal is to get the behaviour as close as possible
+Vidact currently is in alpha phase and has known limitations.
+It does not fully comply with React's behaviour in some edge cases, and probably never will, but the goal is to get as close behaviour to React as possible.
+Also, it currently only supports functional components and does not support class components.

+## How does it work and how is it different from React?

+Vidact is a babel-plugin that scans your source code to find what parts of the UI need to be updated in response to a prop or state change and generates a plain JavaScript code that should have the same DOM result as the equivalent React code.
+Note that all of this is done in build time!
+Whereas React does the bulk of its work in runtime in the browser by leveraging Virtual DOMs to determine what needs to be updated in the actual DOM.

+## When should I use it instead of React?

+*Vidact is not currently ready to be used in production.*

+The goal is to have an alternative library for those who love React, but are looking for a more lightweight and high-performance implementation for smaller projects.

 # Roadmap